Extending MyBatis Generator

 The XML DOM is included in the package org.mybatis.generator.api.dom.xml

-These classes are not sufficient for every conceivable code generation possibility, but they are quite useful for generating simple to moderately complex Java and XML code.
+These classes are not sufficient for every conceivable code generation possibility, but they are quite useful for generating simple to moderately complex Java, Kotlin, and XML code.

 Using options in the configuration file, you can provide your own implementations of many of the key code generation interfaces.
 You can also subclass any of the provided implementations to provide customized behaviors.
 This page will describe the public APIs available and provide pointers to the source code for further investigation.
 If you have any difficulty understanding how to extend MBG, feel free to send a note to the support mailing list at mybatis-user@googlegroups.com.